You are able to explain what a state is, and present its functions.

 Over the course of history, human rights have evolved, resulting in three generations of human rights.
 After 1945, international systems for the protection of human rights also developed.
 Today, we recognize that human rights are universal, belong to each individual and serve to protect human dignity.

 Listen to the abstract recording to review the material and new vocabulary.
 Then do the vocabulary exercise.
-Explain the meaning of following words: to originate from; to undertake; forerunner; revoked; self-determination; privilege; clergy; to impart.
-If it's too difficult, use lesson's glossary.
+Match the pairs: English and Polish words.

 Keywords